Suspect charged with murder in assassination of Japan's Abe | Politics

 Thousands of people have signed a petition requesting leniency for Yamagami, and others have sent care packages to his relatives or the detention centre.

+Kazuo Kobayashi, 64, a resident of Chiba near Tokyo, said Yamagami should face justice regardless of his difficult background.

-The investigation into the case has led to revelations of years of cozy ties between Abe's governing Liberal Democratic Party and the church since Abe's grandfather, former Prime Minister Nobusuke Kishi, helped the church take root in Japan in the 1960s over shared interests in conservative and anti-communist causes.
+''I think it's good to bring him to justice and make clear what is right and what is wrong,'' he said. ''I want the case to be fully examined to find the truth in order to have a lesson for Japan's future.''
+The investigation into the case has led to revelations of years of cosy ties between Abe's governing Liberal Democratic Party and the church since Abe's grandfather, former Prime Minister Nobusuke Kishi, helped the church take root in Japan in the 1960s over shared interests in conservative and anti-communist causes.

-Current Prime Minister Fumio Kishida's popularity has plunged over his handling of the church controversy and for insisting on holding a rare, controversial state funeral for Abe.

-To remove ministers with church ties, Kishida shuffled his Cabinet in August but a subsequent release of the party investigation in September showed church ties among nearly half of its 400 national lawmakers.

-The government also adopted a law designed to help victims of the church's fundraising practices, though experts says the measure is insufficient.
+The government also adopted a law designed to help victims of the church's fundraising practices, though experts say the measure is insufficient.
+Yoshihiro Morishima, a 72-year-old resident of Yokohama, said the church has long been a social problem, and ''I would prefer that it disappear at this point.
+It would be just what the suspect wanted, but that's fine with me.''
+RDT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)